sanjar-notes/react/home/3_Resources/2_React_the_complete_guide/10_side-effects,_reducers,_contextAPI/117_useReducer_hook.md

 The 4 things needed for `useReducer` are:
 1. State - to be read
 2. Dispatch function - to be called with case argument and state related argument.
 3. Reducer - this sets the new state based on the case argument and state related argument.
+This function is usually a switch case.
 4. Initial value of the state.

 The basic syntax for `useReducer` is: